 - Why develop a Java application with WINDEV?

-- Principle for generating a Java application with WINDEV
+- Generating a Java application with WINDEV

-- Features for a Java project
+- Features of a Java project

 - Creating a Java project

 - JAVA RAD